glhr/beyond-AUROC/README.md

 ## Synthetic examples

-The [Jupyter notebook](./imaginary%20models.ipynb) contains the code for reproducing the visualizations and OOD performance of our imaginary models (Figs. 1, 3, 4, 6, 7).
+The [Jupyter notebook](./imaginary%20models.ipynb) contains the code for reproducing the visualizations and OOD performance of the imaginary models in the paper (Figs. 1, 3, 4, 6, 7).